 If you have not recently passed the PET exam, an assessment test will be needed for placement purposes.
 To book an appointment, call the office on 01223 712340 or email email@example.com

 By the end of the course, you will have the opportunity to:

-- improve your knowledge of British culture, food and values
+- improve your knowledge of British culture, history, trends and values

 Extra costs on the course for example text book, materials or equipment: